 For the tea antique lover the items to see in this house are on view in the Green Room.
 Like the Saloon, the Green Room is an elegant room which was part of the house remodelling and much of its decoration and furnishings date from the 1770s.
 The room is furnished as a breakfast or small dining room, with Georgian mahogany furniture that includes a large circular tripod table set with two Chippendale style armed dining chairs.
 Over the table hangs a delightful crystal glass chandelier, through which light is sent sparkling around the room.

 On a sideboard set against one of the walls stands a very handsome rectangular Tea caddy.
 It dates from 1770, is of Mahogany with exuberant and very pretty marquetry on all of its surfaces.
 There is a swan neck brass handle to the lid - typical of this period.
 This certainly is a very fine Tea Caddy which exudes quality and craftsmanship.
-Here I have shown a similar caddy, which is my Antique of the Month.
+Here I have shown a similar caddy, which is my Featured Antique.

 In walking around the house, I particularly noticed displays of Tulips gathered from the walled garden.
 Tulips became very popular in the seventeenth century when delightful varieties of colourful Tulips were bred and prized.
 They were immensely expensive to buy and blooms were often displayed in 'Delft' Tulip Vases.
 These Tulip vases were often very tall and shaped like a pyramid with openings down the corner sides in which individual prized blooms could be displayed.
 Therefore, it is fitting to see displays of tulips in a house of this early period.